kalimawiki/blog-writing/content/posts/inside-insitro—harnessing-ai-to-revolutionize-drug-discovery-2025-07-20.md

 ## Pipeline and Candidate Drugs

-While Insitros business model focuses heavily on platform development and biotech collaborations, it also advances its own internal drug discovery programs.
+While Insitro's business model focuses heavily on platform development and biotech collaborations, it also advances its internal drug discovery programs.

 - **Therapeutic Focus Areas:**
-  Insitro targets diseases with high unmet medical need, including fibrosis (such as NASH), neurodegenerative diseases (like ALS and Alzheimers), and metabolic disorders.
+  Insitro targets diseases with high unmet medical need, including fibrosis (such as NASH), neurodegenerative diseases (like ALS and Alzheimer's), and metabolic disorders.
 Their ability to decode complex biology through machine learning models facilitates programs in these challenging areas.

 - **Drug Development Approach:**
   Insitro uses its platform to identify novel disease targets and biomarkers, enabling a precision-medicine approach to drug discovery.
 Their pipeline is focused on early discovery and preclinical candidates identified through AI-driven insights.